fleetdm/fleet/articles/puppet-module.md

 For more examples check out the `examples/` folder in Fleet's GitHub repository [here](https://github.com/fleetdm/fleet/tree/main/ee/tools/puppet/fleetdm/examples).

 > Note that all teams created by Puppet inherit the bootstrap package, macOS Setup Assistant settings, and end user authentication settings from "No team."
-Learn more about these [here](./mdm-setup.md).
+Learn more about these [here](https://fleetdm.com/guides/macos-setup-experience).
 In addition all teams automatically enable disk encryption.
-Learn more about disk encryption [here](./MDM-disk-encryption.md).
+Learn more about disk encryption [here](https://fleetdm.com/guides/enforce-disk-encryption).

 ## Release host

-If you set `await_device_configured` to `true` in your [macOS Setup Assistant settings](./mdm-setup.md#macos-setup-assistant), you can use the `fleetdm::release_device` function to release the host from the Setup Assistant.
+If you set `enable_release_device_manually` to `true` in your [macOS setup experience](https://fleetdm.com/docs/rest-api/rest-api#configure-setup-experience), you can use the `fleetdm::release_device` function to release the host from the Setup Assistant.

 Here's what your Puppet code, with error handling, will look like: